gunnarvoet/niskine-proc/README.md

 NISKINe Mooring Data Processing
 ===============================

-Python processing files were written in jupyter notebooks and converted to python scripts using [jupytext](https://jupytext.readthedocs.io/en/latest/).
-They can be converted back to jupyter notebooks.
+Python processing files were written in Jupyter notebooks and converted to python scripts using [jupytext](https://jupytext.readthedocs.io/en/latest/).
+They can be converted back to Jupyter notebooks.

-A conda environment with all packages needed for running the python processing scripts can be created by running `conda env create -f environemnt.yml`.
-The environment will be called `niskine-proc`.
+A [conda](https://docs.conda.io/en/latest/) environment with all packages needed for running the python processing scripts can be created by running `conda env create -f environemnt.yml`.
+The newly created environment will be called `niskine-proc`.

-The `Makefile` bundles a number of data syncronization and processing steps.
+The `Makefile` bundles a number of data synchronization and processing steps.
 Note that you need GNU make version 4.3 or higher for this to work properly.
-On Macs, this can be installed via `brew install make` using homebrew.
-Type `make help` to see various options.
+On Macs, this can be installed via `brew install make` using [homebrew](https://brew.sh/).
+Type `make help` to see various options for running the Makefile.

 ### CTD
 Need to process cast nearby M1.